 Lemon Heaven Bars are dense and soft and chewy.
-Loaded with fresh lemon flavor and covered with a thin, sweet glaze, they are completely irresistible!
+Loaded with fresh lemon flavor and covered with a thin, sweet glaze, these easy lemon bars are completely irresistible!

 Lemon Heaven Bars

 You know that my heart will always belong to chocolate when it comes to dessert.
 But when I need something comforting with a jolt of puckery freshness, I can’t resist a homemade lemon bar.

 My favorite lemon bar recipe has always been the kind that consists of a buttery shortbread crust topped by a bright layer of thickened lemon custard.
 When baked, the top of the bars take on a thin, crackly texture.
 And then they get a pretty sifting of powdered sugar.
 It’s one of the recipes people ask me for the most.
 Here’s the recipe.